Robert de La Berge: Early life and journey to America

 Robert de La Berge was born on May 24, 1638, in Colomby-sur-Thaon, Normandy, France, in what is now the department of Calvados.
-Robert was the son of Jacques de la Berge and Marie Poitevin who were married on May 8, 1636 in Colomby-sur-Thaon.
+Robert was the son of Jacques de la Berge and Marie Poitevin who were married on May 8, 1636, in Colomby-sur-Thaon.
 Marie Poitevin was the widow of Jacques Touchet and had a son, Thomas, from that marriage.
 Jacques and Marie had two other sons: Abraham (born 2 September 1640) and Guillaume (born 15 February 1643).
 Abraham and Guillaume remained in France.

 Thomas Touchet, a carpenter by trade, had spent the years from 1650 to 1653 in New France.
 When he returned to New France in 1658, he took his half-brother Robert with him.
-Robert went to New France as a laborer, under a 3-year contract to work for a man named Massé Gravel in Château-Richer.
+Robert went to New France as a labourer, under a three-year contract to work for a man named Massé Gravel in Château-Richer.
 Under the terms of the contract, Robert received a cash advance, an annual salary, and a guaranteed return trip to France.
 Robert arrived in New France aboard the ship Taureau on August 6, 1658.

-In 1661, Robert completed his 3-year obligation to Massé Gravel, but instead of returning to France, he received a concession of land in Château-Richer.
+In 1661, Robert completed his three-year obligation to Massé Gravel, but instead of returning to France, he received a concession of land in Château-Richer.
 In the October 1662, after a year of hard work, Robert sold the land to Charles Pouliot.
 Robert was apparently discouraged and intended to return to France.
 During the winter, Robert must have changed his mind.
-On February 4, 1663 Robert received a concession of land in the parish of Sainte-Famille.
+On February 4, 1663, Robert received a concession of land in the parish of Sainte-Famille.